cirosantilli/git-tutorial/index.md

 #gitk

 Gitk is a GUI for git.
+Part of the Git source tree.

+Consider tig for a very good curses version of gitk

-Most of what it does can be done better on the command line, except for:
+Most of what it does can be done better from the git the command line interface, except for:

 - visualizing the commit tree, since this requires lines too fine for a terminal.
 - look at the log for interesting changes, then click on a potentially interesting change to see its diff.

+All of the above are also possible via curses based tig.

 What you almost always want is to use with `--all` to see all branches marked: